Run Nodinite with Docker Compose (Experimental POC)

 Understanding the Docker Runtime Architecture

-Diagram: Experimental Docker runtime where Core Services run in containers and authentication is delegated to an OAuth 2.0/OpenID Connect IDP (Keycloak shown as the current local example).
+Diagram: Docker sandbox runtime where Core Services run in containers, images are pulled from the container registry, and authentication is delegated to OAuth 2.0/OpenID Connect.

 Example of the current Nodinite Docker runtime topology used for local POC environments.